 Emphasis on Artificial Intelligence for PR Will Grow

 It’s impossible to really say where the world of artificial intelligence is going right now.
-But at the same time, we know that AI is already a huge component of society as a whole.
+At the same time, we know that AI is already a huge component of society as a whole.
 In public relations, AI technology was once thought about with skepticism but now these tools are commonplace.

 Automated emails and chatbots are good examples of AI.
 Nevertheless, PR professionals will need to better understand these tools and learn how to adopt them as part of PR strategy going forward.

-Editorials/Advertorials Will be Increasingly Important
+Editorials/Advertorials will be Increasingly Important

 The PR industry evolves faster than most other sectors and companies need to keep up in order to stay ahead of the competition.
 As you know, PR agencies and professionals are also known to help brands cut through the noise while making the most of the numbers.